mslonik/Hotstrings/README.md

 If the triggestring is recognized:
 * the hostring is issued,
 * the hotstring recognizer is reset.

+The concept and usage of hotstrings is based and compatible to AutoHotkey [hotstring][] notion.

 # Why somobody may want to use hotstrings?
 Because they can significantly make life easier and... longer?